Is ignoring half your audience acceptable?

 Or a catering company that provided food for only 50% of your delegates?

-What if there were only enough chairs for 50% of your attendees?
+What if there were only enough chairs for 50% of your attendeess?

-From surveys, and indeed from marketing material from providers themselves, event apps are still downloaded by only around 50% of delegates.
+From surveys, and indeed from marketing material from providers themselves, event apps are on average still downloaded by only around 50% of delegates.

 For a large exhibition or trade show, a huge community across a campus, or a music festival, event apps are great at creating engagement where before it was impossible.
 50% in those scenarios is a great number to achieve across such a disparate and diverse audience.